xXleowXx/gitlab-charts/doc/advanced/external-object-storage/aws-iam-roles.md

 A number of items need to be setup in AWS in addition to enabling the IAM role in the GitLab configuration:

-1. First an IAM policy needs to be constructed to access the S3 bucket.
+1. An IAM policy needs to be constructed to access the S3 bucket.
    This policy can be constructed to suit specific access and compliance requirements.
 Otherwise the `AmazonS3FullAccess` IAM policy can be used, but this will allow access to **all** S3 buckets.